Cove Reber: Saosin (2004–2010; 2024–present)

 Reber was asked to leave Saosin in early 2010.
 Later reports from the band cited that Reber was asked to leave Saosin due to the deterioration of his stage and vocal performance and he could no longer perform.
 Reber later addressed his departure by saying the following:

+Following Reber's departure, the band entered a hiatus period, during which the original lead vocalist, Anthony Green, returned to replace Reber in 2014.

+In 2024, Reber officially rejoined Saosin with plans to re-record and re-release their self-titled debut album.
+Prior to this, Reber had been serving as a guest vocalist alongside Green since 2021 touring their live shows.

 Patriot (2011–2016)

 After leaving Saosin in 2010, Reber started a project titled Patriot with Joey Bradford (a guitarist of A Static Lullaby and the Used) and Kyle Rosa.
 In 2011 demo versions of songs Float Away With Me and I Found My Way were released on the groups BandCamp page.

 In 2016, Patriot released an official 4-track Dream Weaver EP.

 Dead American (2016–present)

 Then residing in Salt Lake City in 2016, Reber had met Sleep For Sleepers guitarist Chad Jordan through a friend.
 Being inspired by instrumental demos that Jordan had recorded, Reber recorded vocals over them.
-The recorded demos later surfaced in 2017 and into early 2018 on Rebers Instagram feed which included promotional shots and compilations of recording progress teasers under the name Dead American.
+The recorded demos later surfaced in 2017 and into early 2018 on Reber's Instagram feed which included promotional shots and compilations of recording progress teasers under the name Dead American.